Minecraftschurli/MCSUtilities/README.md

 MCSUtilities
 ==================
-Is a small mod that adds a few utilities
+A small mod that adds a few utilities

 Features
 ------------------